 Keep an eye on your kid in the swimming pool

 There have been more than a dozen drownings or near-drownings on cruise ships in recent years, and most ships don’t have lifeguards.
 Disney is a notable exception; it began hiring guards in late 2013 after a four-year-old nearly drowned on the Disney Fantasy.
 Worried about the safety and wellbeing of your little ones?
 Here are the 13 best cruises for kids.

 You may not get your luggage right after check-in

 Pack a carry-on bag with your bathing suit, a change of clothes, medication, and anything else you’ll need to enjoy those first few hours on board.
 By the way, make sure you don’t make these suitcase packing mistakes.

 Not everyone on staff is qualified

 Don’t be surprised if the ship photographer doesn’t know much about photography or if some of the performers aren’t particularly talented.
 We hire so many people at such low rates that we’re bound to end up with some inadequate crew members.
-Things might be better on one of the 10 best cruise lines in the world.

 You can bring your own booze